microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 | **App icons**               | Requires a color (192x192) and outline (32x32) icon for your declarative agent.                             |icon.png, color.png|
 | **Declarative agent manifest** | Describes agent configuration, instructions, required fields, capabilities, conversation starters, and actions. |declarativeCopilot.json|

+!!! note
->You can add reference data form SharePoint, OneDrive, Websearch etc and add extension capabilities to a declarative agent like plugins and connectors.
+     You can add reference data form SharePoint, OneDrive, Websearch etc and add extension capabilities to a declarative agent like plugins and connectors.
 You will learn how to add a plugin in the upcoming labs in this path.

 ## Exercise 1 :Scaffold a declarative agent from template
 You can use just any editor to create a declarative agent if you know the structure of the files in the app package mentioned above.
 But things are easier if you use a tool like Teams Toolkit to not only create these files for you but also help you deploy and publish your app.
-So to keep things as simple as possible you have will be installing Teams Toolkit.
+So to keep things as simple as possible you will use Teams Toolkit.

 ### Step 1 :Install Teams Toolkit's prerelease version